-Prevent the FTP users to access any files outside of their home directories by uncomment the
+Prevent the FTP users to access any files outside of their home directories by uncommenting the

-By default, when chroot is enabled vsftp will refuse to upload files if the directory that users are locked in is writable.
+By default, when chroot is enabled vsftpd will refuse to upload files if the directory that the users are locked in is writable.
 This is to prevent a security vulnerability.